instadeepai/jumanji/docs/environments/sliding_tile_puzzle.md

 ## Registered Versions 📖

-- `SlidingTilePuzzle-v0`, the default settings for Sliding Tile Puzzle with a grid size of 4x4.
+- `SlidingTilePuzzle-v0`, the Sliding Tile Puzzle with a grid size of 5x5.